jackweinbender/sweetpeonies.com/_posts/2012-02-19-moss-workshop.markdown

 layout: post
 author: tiffany
 title: "Moss Workshop"
-assets: /assets/images2012-02-19moss-workshop
+assets: /assets/images/2012-02-19-moss-workshop/
 categories:
+- Flowers
+- The Farm
+tags:
+- Lemon Truffles
-- flowers
+- Moss Garden
-- the farm
+- Pussy Willow
 ---

 This Saturday was our first workshop of the season at [Aunt Willies Wildflowers](http://www.auntwillieswildflowers.com).
 You may wonder what type of flowers are growing in Tennessee in the middle of February?
 Well, with the exception of a few flowers that have sprouted in the hoop house and early-bird daffodils, we have lots and lots of moss.